JenitaAlice/SwiftManager/README.md

 ## Installation:-

-MSILLib can be integrated into your project using Swift Package Manager.
+MSXTREAMLIB can be integrated into your project using Swift Package Manager.

 ### Swift Package Manager:-